viktorstanisik/ProInterStoreAPI/README.md

 # ProInterStoreAPI

-- NTier Architecture (with SOLID PRINCIPLES)
+- NTier Architecture
+- SOLID Principles and Clean Code
 - JWT for Auth
 - Auto Mapper for Mapping
 - .Net Core 6 with EF Core